 The Ground Speed Mini (GS Mini) function is designed to maintain the aircraft’s energy above a minimum level by accounting for gusts and wind changes, ensuring a stable and safe approach speed.
 By dynamically adjusting the managed speed target to account for wind changes, it helps maintain the necessary energy levels for a safe landing.

-• Flight guidance continuously computes the manage speed target as per wind changes
+- FMS computes the Vapp and Flight Guidance continuously computes the manage speed target as per wind changes

 GS Mini Calculations